qleclerc/efficient-spatial/README.md

 # efficientspatial

-Set of functions for spatial simulation of an epidemic in Great Britain at various resolutions.
+An epidemic modelling framework for all resolutions of gridded and polygon spatial data.

-The ASCII file containing the population density data at the 100m resolution for Great Britain is required.
+The ASCII file containing the population density data at the 100m resolution for England is required.
-It is available at the following address: https://goo.gl/EUemcC
+It is available at the following address: